-Section 5: Instant Runoff Voting (IRV)
+Section 5: Instant Runoff Voting HRV)

-I. Definitions
+I Definitions

 - a.
 A candidate shall be deemed "continuing" if the candidate has not been eliminated. - b.
-Each position voted for shall constitute a "ballot." - c.
-A ballot shall be deemed "continuing" if it is not exhausted. - d.
-A ballot shall be deemed "exhausted" if all of the choices havebeen eliminated or there more choices indicated on the ballot
+Each position voted for shall constitute a "ballot." - A ballot shall be deemed "continuing" if it is not exhausted. - d.
+A ballot shall be deemed "exhausted" if all of the choices have been eliminatedor thereare no more choices indicated on the ballot.